 Prefix Registrations

-Prefix Number Plates
+Prefix Number Plates for Sale

 Issued from 1983 to 2001, prefix plates carry a single year letter at the front.

-Search thousands of prefix plates available today.
+Plates from £99 — search thousands of prefix plates available today.

 What are prefix number plates?